 Interested in a payday loan?
-In Massachusetts, you’ll have to look elsewhere.
+In Massachusetts, you’ll have to consider alternative short-term loans.

-If you’re in need of quick cash in Massachusetts, you may be considering a payday loan, but there are other options available.
-This guide will help you determine what type of loan is best for you.
+If you’re in need of quick cash in Massachusetts, you may be considering a payday loan.
+But there are other, more affordable, options available.

 Are payday loans legal in Massachusetts?